Danilo Poggiolini: Political career

-Originally Poggiolini was a member of the Italian Republican Party (PRI), winning a seat for the Italian Chamber of Deputies in Torino during the 1983 elections.
+Originally Poggiolini was a member of the Italian Republican Party (PRI), winning a seat for the Italian Chamber of Deputies in Turin during the 1983 elections.
 He would hold this seat as part of the PRI through 2 more elections until 1992.
 During this time he would propose several laws in Italy related to the rules and regulations of the healthcare system.

 He would go on, with his wife Carla Mazzuca Poggiolini to run under the Segni Pact, with him gaining office in the European Parliament in 1994.
 While there he would act as Vice Chair of the Committee on the Environment, Public Health and Consumer Protection along with serving on the EU's delegations to Russia, African, Caribbean and Pacific states (ACP), and China; the latter two he occasionally acted as Vice Chair of.
 During his tenure there he would ally himself with the European Peoples Party.
 He garnered much attention for his report on Alzheimer's disease to the previously mentioned committee.